beeblub/asciimega/README.md

 3. Configure database access in `ref/sample.mysql_connect.php`.
 When you are done, rename the file to `mysql_connect.php`(when you are building this project for the first time).
 4. Run create_tables.php to create the tables (when you are building this project for the first time).
 5. When uploading an animation, files are moved into the `files/` directory.
 Make sure that php has the rights to write into that directory.
 Same goes to `nonpublic/` (for user logs) and `ppic/` (for user profile images)
+6. Create an entry for user "Anonymous" with userid "0" in "users".

 -> And you should be ready to go :)